dalarson/ids/report.md

 07:00:00:00:d9:14:34:a4:d5:07:57:5b:a5:88:c4:98:47:1d:f7:fb:b2:5f:52:ae:00:00:00:00
 ```

 As one can see, the real clients have legitimate random data.
 Our C2 sends our desired data in the first four octets of the sequence.
 We also have set the last 4 octets to be all zeros in order to denote which packets have encoded data, and which do not.
-This is clearly detectable at the network layer, but if we had encrypted the data, it would not be distinguishable from random data.
+We could not embed arbitrary bytes and interpret them in any way we desire on our compromised server.
+We could simply put executable code into these fields and execute them on the server, and return data to our C2 iteratively through the same means.

 We have written some code to detect hidden messages.
-Since the bytes are little-endian in the 32 bit random field of the TLS handshake, we reverse the order of the bytes, and then interpret the value as an integer.
+Since the bytes are little-endian in the 32 bit random field of the TLS handshake, we had to flip each byte, reverse the order of the bytes, and then interpret the value as an integer.
 In a more complicated system where this data was encrypted, we would simply decrypt the data.
 The last two bytes could be sacrificed for a checksum, which would be a perfect way for us to tell if there was an encoded message or not.
 However, for the sake of simplicity, we have just designated the last 4 bytes of an encoded message to be all zeros.
 ```
 root@ws:/usr/local/server# ./exfil.sh
 + tshark -l -i ws-eth0 -f 'tcp port 5000' -Y 'ssl.handshake.type == 1' -o http.ssl.port:5000 -T fields -e ssl.handshake.random_bytes